 A vector design to showcase Experiential Marketing.
 Pic Courtesy: Peekage

 At its core, experiential marketing uses unconventional experiential elements to trigger an emotional connection that satisfies and builds brand loyalty.
-However, there are other benefits that it brings.
-For example, attendees at experiential events are likely to share content and reviews online – on social media and review websites that are going to get people talking about the brand, improve their experience, and increase their participation in the events in the following year.
+However, it also has other benefits.
+For example, attendees at experiential events are likely to share content and reviews online—on social media and review websites—that will get people talking about the brand, improve their experience, and increase their participation in the events in the following year.

-Speaking about the importance of experiential marketing in B2B events, Rachel Russel, Assistant Director of Field Marketing at EY told Eventible that it has helped her tremendously in her B2B career.
+Speaking about the importance of experiential marketing in B2B events, Rachel Russell, Assistant Director of Field Marketing at EY, told Eventible that it has helped her tremendously in her B2B career.
 “Executives have many competing options for their time.
 If you want key targets to attend an event, it’s imperative to create a memorable experience that builds positive brand association.”

-Furthermore, she added that merely hosting an event doesn’t alone guarantee an increase in attendance.
-Speaking about her own experience she said,
+Furthermore, she added that merely hosting an event doesn’t guarantee an increase in attendance.
+Speaking about her own experience, she said,

 “Consider what event enhancements or desirable locations would motivate you to attend.
 I hold an annual black-tie gala for the EY Entrepreneur Of The Year Greater Los Angeles Awards at the Beverly Hilton, an iconic landmark known for hosting the Golden Globes.
 In the past, I have organized B2B events for Deloitte at the Aquarium of the Pacific with penguins and a jellyfish touch tank as unique event enhancements.
 For one, a Walmart-backed fintech unicorn, I planned a reception at the ARIA Resort, during which executives customized Nike sneakers and the shoes were shipped to their homes following the event.
 These experiential elements significantly influence the success of a B2B event marketing campaign.”

-Rachel Russel, Assistant Director of Field Marketing at Ernst & Young
+Rachel Russell, Assistant Director of Field Marketing at Ernst & Young

 A recent survey showed that a good brand experience often leads to an 85% purchase intention and a 4:1 ROI for events.
-This year, Salesforce combined brand elements like climate-friendly meals and other experiential events to deliver an outstanding Dreamforce 2022 event with about 40, 000 attendees.
-On the other hand, Inbound 2022 saw brands delivering unique experiences with NFT technology through rewards and gamification.
+This year, Salesforce combined brand elements like climate-friendly meals and other experiential events to deliver an outstanding Dreamforce 2022 event with about 40.000 attendees.
+On the other hand, Inbound 2022 saw brands provide unique experiences with NFT technology through rewards and gamification.

-You can read reviews on Experiential marketing on Eventible below.
-Using a tool like Eventible, event marketers can manage event reviews and get badges and necessary insights to organize immersive experience events.
+Below, you can read reviews on Experiential marketing on Eventible.
+Eventual marketers can use a tool like Eventible to manage event reviews, get badges, and gain the necessary insights to organize immersive experience events.

 An example of experiential marketing review on Eventible about Dreamforce.